Helen of Sweden (13th century)

-Helen of Sweden (Helena; died probably before 1251) was a Swedish princess and daughter of King Sverker II of Sweden.
-She was the mother of Queen Catherine of Sweden.
-She was later Abbess of Vreta Abbey.
+Helen of Sweden (Helena; died probably before 1251) was a Swedish princess, a daughter of King Sverker II of Sweden, and later abbess of Vreta Abbey.
+She was the mother of Catherine Sunesdotter, queen consort of Sweden.

 Biography

 Helen was born in Denmark, the daughter of King Sverker II and Queen Benedicta.
-Her father was an exile there at that time.
-In 1195 or 1196, he was crowned King of Sweden.
-In 1208, he was deposed, and in 1210, he died in battle.
+Her father was living in exile there at the time.
+In 1195 or 1196, he became king of Sweden.
+He was deposed in 1208 and killed in battle in 1210.

-Helen Sverkersdotter, the only daughter of the deposed king, was educated at Vreta Abbey at the time of her father's death.

-Around 1210, Helen was one of the victims of the Vreta abductions.
+Helen Sverkersdotter, the only daughter of the deposed king, was being educated at Vreta Abbey at the time of her father's death.
+Around 1210, she became one of the victims of the Vreta abductions.

-Sune Folkesson was from one of the two dynasties that had been rivals for the Swedish throne since 1130, while Helen was from the other, the Sverker dynasty.
-Her relatives disapproved of the proposal of Sune Folkason, the son of an earl who had been among Sverker's opponents in the battle in which he fell.
-According to folklore, Sune Folkason abducted Helena and took her to the Ymseborg Castle.
-They married and two daughters survived from their marriage; Benedicta of Bjelbo and Catherine Sunesdotter.
+Sune Folkesson belonged to one of the two dynasties that had rivalled each other for the Swedish throne since the 12th century, while Helen belonged to the House of Sverker.
+Her relatives opposed a marriage between Helen and Sune, whose father had been among Sverker's opponents in the battle in which he was killed.
+According to tradition, Sune abducted Helen and took her to Ymseborg, where they later married.
+They had two surviving daughters, Benedicta Sunesdotter and Catherine Sunesdotter.

 In 1216, Helen's brother became King John I of Sweden.
-When he died childless in 1222, Helen and her daughters became heirs of the Sverker dynasty.
-In 1243, her daughter, Catherine Sunesdotter (c.
-1215 – 1252), was married to King Eric XI, thus finally uniting the two Swedish dynasties.
+When he died childless in 1222, Helen and her daughters represented the surviving line of the Sverker dynasty.
+In 1243, her daughter Catherine Sunesdotter (c.
+1215–1252) married King Eric XI, thereby uniting the two rival royal dynasties by marriage.

-Around 1244, Benedikte Sunadotter, the younger daughter of Sune Folkason and Helena Sverkersdotter, was abducted by Laurens Pedersson, Justiciar of Östergötland while she was being educated at the Vreta convent.
-Benedikte was soon released and married high noble Svantepolk Knutsson, Lord of Viby.
+Around 1244, Helen's younger daughter, Benedicta Sunesdotter, was abducted from Vreta Abbey, where she was being educated, by Laurens Pedersson, Justiciar of Östergötland.
+Benedicta was soon released and later married the nobleman Svantepolk Knutsson, Lord of Viby.